Dental Inlays and Onlays

 Onlays and crowns are restoration options used to treat a single tooth, typically with a larger area of decay where a filling or inlay would not work.
 The onlay covers the cusp of the tooth while a crown will cover the entire biting surface of the tooth and the tooth’s structure above the gum line.
 Onlays are a less invasive procedure compared to crowns, as they require less of the tooth structure to be removed in order to fit the onlay.Learn More About Dental Crowns

 When should I consider a dental inlay or onlay?

-A Dental Inlay is used to fill grooves in the tooth to restore or repair a tooth after it sustains harm from injury or decay that doesn’t affect the cusp of the tooth.
+A dental inlay is used to fill grooves in the tooth to restore or repair a tooth after it sustains harm from injury or decay that goes on to affect the cusp of the tooth.
 Dental inlays are more durable than regular dental fillings made from composite or amalgam, and gold inlays are the most durable.

 A dental onlay is used to repair a tooth that has more extensive damage affecting the cusp, tips, or biting surface of the tooth.
 Onlays require a temporary solution while the final onlay is sent to a laboratory to be formed correctly.

 Experience a Thoughtful Dental Practice That Cares